What resilience in the face of contemporary trauma?

 I – Is there a specificity of post-genocide trauma?

-In the presence of: Janine Altounian, translator and essayist, Anny Dayan-Rosenman, writer, lecturer in literature, Izio Rosenman, psychoanalyst and psychotherapist, Christian Hoffmann, psychoanalyst, professor, Paris 7 university, and Régine Waintrater, psychoanalyst, lecturer, university Paris 7.
+In the presence of: Janine Altounian, translator and essayist, Anny Dayan-Rosenman, writer, lecturer in literature, Izio Rosenman, psychoanalyst and psychotherapist, Christian Hoffmann, psychoanalyst, professor, Paris 7 University, and Régine Waintrater, psychoanalyst, lecturer, Paris 7 University.

 II – The intervention of public authorities and associations after the attacks in Paris

-Hosted by: Gilbert Vila, head of the psychopathology service and victimology center for minors, Armand-Trousseau hospital.
+Led by: Gilbert Vila, head of the department of psychopathology and victimology center for minors, Armand-Trousseau hospital.